mikedfunk/Base-CodeIgniter-App/README.markdown

 Base Codeigniter App
 =============================

-Note: this contains a variety of submodules. after cloning, be sure to *git submodule update --init* and you should be good to go.
+Note: this contains a variety of submodules. after cloning, be sure to ''''git submodule update --init'''' and you should be good to go.

 Includes the following submodules: